← Back to Blog

 Before (API-based):

-The complexity cost: significant engineering investment in gateway layers, security, monitoring.
-But the ROI justifies it at their scale.
+The complexity cost is real: significant engineering investment in gateway layers, security, monitoring.
+But at scale, the ROI tends to justify it.

 Where to Start